isc-projects/kea/doc/sphinx/arm/hooks.rst

    /usr/local/lib/kea/hooks/libdhcp_legal_log.so
    /usr/local/lib/kea/hooks/libdhcp_subnet_cmds.so

-The exact list returned will depend on the packages installed.
-If the directory was specified via --prefix, the hooks libraries will be located in {prefix directory}/lib/kea/hooks.
+The exact list returned depends on the packages installed.
+If the directory was specified via ``--prefix``, the hook libraries will be located in ``{prefix directory}/lib/kea/hooks``.

-Configuring Hooks Libraries
+Configuring Hook Libraries
 ===========================

-The hooks libraries for a given process are configured using the ``hooks-libraries`` keyword in the configuration for that process.
+The hook libraries for a given process are configured using the ``hooks-libraries`` keyword in the configuration for that process.
 (Note that the word "hooks" is plural.)
-The value of the keyword is an array of map structures, with each structure corresponding to a hooks library.
-For example, to set up two hooks libraries for the DHCPv4 server, the configuration would be:
+The value of the keyword is an array of map structures, with each structure corresponding to a hook library.
+For example, to set up two hook libraries for the DHCPv4 server, the configuration would be:

 ::